 Takayama Spring Festival (Sannou-sai, April 14-15) — Takayama, Gifu.
 A UNESCO Intangible Cultural Heritage event.
 Twelve elaborately decorated yatai floats parade through the old Takayama castle town, with karakuri puppet performances dedicated to the shrine.

 Source: Gifu Prefecture Tourism Federation.
 The Takayama Festival is the umbrella name for the Spring Sannou-sai (April) and the Autumn Hachiman-sai (October), and is recognized as one of Japan’s three most beautiful festivals.
+For the full 2026 guide to both festivals — dates, floats, access, and what is confirmed so far — see our Takayama Festival guide.

 Main Festivals in May